The Humanoid Robot Revolution

 TL;DR:

-- The Big Shift: Humanoid robots are transitioning from science fiction to real-world infrastructure, driven by breakthroughs in AI and falling hardware costs.
+- The Big Shift: Humanoid robots are transitioning from science fiction to real-world infrastructure, driven by breakthroughs in AI, falling hardware costs, and the first true production lines switching on in 2026.

 1. WHAT Exactly Are They?